Physical-Intelligence/rlds_dataset_builder/README.md

 You can specify the desired number of workers with the `direct_num_workers` argument.

 ## Visualize Converted Dataset
-To verify that the data is converted correctly, please visualize the data:
+To verify that the data is converted correctly, please visualize the data using `visualize.ipynb`:

 This will display a few random episodes from the dataset with language commands and visualize action and state histograms per dimension.